Miracle on Evergreen Terrace: Plot

 The next morning, a guilt-ridden Bart admits the truth to his family.
-Though furious, they go along with the lie when Brockman and his news crew arrive to do a follow-up story.
+Though they are rightly furious and strangle him as a group, they also go along with the lie when Brockman and his news crew arrive to do a follow-up story.
 When a cameraman, with help from Santa's Little Helper, finds the tree's remains, the family is forced to explain the truth; Springfield's citizens, feeling scammed, shun them in public and mail them angry letters demanding they pay back the $15,000.
+Since they apparently did not insure the car they just bought and destroyed, the family cannot get the money back to their former friends and current enraged neighbors.

-After a failed attempt by Marge to win the money as a contestant on Jeopardy!, the Simpsons arrive home to find everyone in Springfield and Alex Trebek gathered on their lawn and Marge thinks they have forgiven them.
-However, while that is the case, they steal all of their belongings, including Santa's Little Helper and Snowball ll, to cover the debt owed to the town.
-The family playfully fight over a tattered washcloth, the only thing they have left.
+Marge attempts to win back enough money to make things right on Jeopardy!, but is unsuccessful, as she finishes with negative $5,200 and has to flee when host Alex Trebek asks for the money back.
+The Simpsons arrive home to find everyone in Springfield (including Trebek) gathered on their lawn and Marge thinks the town has forgiven them.
+However, while that is technically true, the price was the ransacking of everything the Simpsons had in their house, including Santa's Little Helper and Snowball II.
+The family find a glimmer of light when they playfully fight over a tattered washcloth, the only thing they have left.